 We highly recommend the Samsung Galaxy Buds Plus true wireless earbuds to all varieties of music lovers.
 Does the release of the Samsung Galaxy Buds Pro mean it’s time for the Galaxy Buds Plus to hang up its boots?
-The Galaxy Buds Pro have active noise cancelling (ANC), which was a main feature missing from the Galaxy Buds Plus.
+The Galaxy Buds Pro have active noise cancelling (ANC), which was the main feature missing from the Galaxy Buds Plus.
 Let’s cover all the major differences and similarities between these two Samsung buds to see which is best for you.

 Samsung Galaxy Buds Plus vs. Samsung Galaxy Buds Pro: Fit and hardware